AVShankar/auth/README.md

 # auth
-A web application developed to OAuth
+A web application developed to implement OAuth